UiharuKazari2008/AMarverlousDisplay/README.md

 * COM Port or Path
 * Enable API
 * Enable Auto Power On
-* Timeout to Display Info
+* Auto Dim Display and Show Only Clock after Timer in seconds
 * Auto Power Off Timer
-* Auto Dim Display and Show Only Clock after Timer
+* Power On Display when off to display message
 * Sets Clock Position, if removed the clock is disabled and can not be used
 * Initial Brightness of Display
 * Brightness of Display when a line is written from simple mode